-During the summer and fall of 2023, prospection was completed on Malouf Bay, David Lake South and Simon Lake properties.
-At Malouf Bay, out of five samples, one sample returned anomalous gold and zinc results (301 ppb Au, 1094 ppm Zn) and one sample returned anomalous gold and zinc result (1029 ppm Zn).
-At Simon Lake, out of three samples, one sample returned anomalous gold and zinc results (3.84 g/t Au, 1429 ppm Zn) and one sample returned anomalous zinc result (1143 ppm Zn), at the Chavigny showing.
+During the summer and fall of 2023, exploration was completed on the Malouf Bay, David Lake South and Simon Lake properties.
+At Malouf Bay, out of five samples, one sample returned anomalous gold and zinc results (301 ppb Au, 1094 ppm Zn) and one sample returned an anomalous zinc result (1029 ppm Zn).
+At Simon Lake, out of three samples, one sample returned anomalous gold and zinc results (3.84 g/t Au, 1,429 ppm Zn) and one sample returned anomalous zinc results (1,143 ppm Zn) at the Chavigny showing.
 At David Lake South, old trenches were mapped and sampled.
-Out of some sixty samples, eleven samples returned anomalous copper results ranging from 0.10% Cu to 3.12% Cu including three samples also anomalous in gold with values ranging from 128 to 347 ppb Au.
-Reports have been completed for assessment.
+Out of some 60 samples, eleven samples returned anomalous copper results ranging from 0.10% Cu to 3.12% Cu including three samples also anomalous in gold with values ranging from 128 to 347 ppb Au.
+Reports were completed for assessment.

-General information: The exploration expenditures for each of the properties are outlined in Note 12 to the annual audited financial statements for FY 2023.
+General information: The exploration expenditures for each of the properties are outlined in Note 11 to the annual audited financial statements for FY 2024.